Yoast/archive/readme.txt

 = 0.4.3 =
 * Bugfixes:
     * Fixes a fatal error in combination with `AMP for WordPress` version 0.7.0.
+Props [Ryan Kienstra](https://github.com/kienstra).

 = 0.4.2 =
 * Bugfixes: